-Our production, or the production of our suppliers, could be disrupted by labor issues including absenteeism, public health issues, stay-at-home orders, availability of skilled workforce in locations in which we operate due to competition or other factors.
+Our production, or the production of our suppliers, could be disrupted by labor issues including availability of skilled workforce in locations in which we and our suppliers operate due to competition, absenteeism, public health issues, strikes or other factors.
 In addition, our production schedules assume the availability of sufficient workforce in areas in which our facilities operate at anticipated labor rates.
 If sufficient workforce is not available or rates are higher than we anticipate, it could have an adverse effect on our net sales, financial condition, profitability and/or cash flow.